Chris-Arvin/HallwayROS1.0/README.md

-** We are so sorry: to avoid duplicate checks and data leakage, the whole work will be released after the paper is reviewed **
+**We are so sorry: to avoid duplicate checks and data leakage, the whole work will be released after the paper is reviewed.**